Proportional resource allocation in dynamic n-player Blotto games: Dynamic Blotto games with exogenous budget shocks and more general contest success functions

 \textbf{Proportional strategy profile:} For any $t$, for any nonterminal history $h^{t-1}\in H-\overline{H}$, and for any player $i$, let Note that for any subgame starting at history $h^{t-1}$ and for any player $i$, the knowledge of player $i$ on the variable budget set is $\{z_1^t,\ldots,z_n^{t}\}$.
 Therefore the strategy $\sigma$ is defined on $\hat{B}_i(h^t)$ but not on future variable budgets, which is exogenously given each time before a battle takes place.
 We call $\sigma$ the proportional (pure) strategy profile.
 Note that under $\sigma$, no matter what the other players do, every player proportionally allocates her available budget over the remaining battles.

-A dynamic contest is said to satisfy \textit{proportionality} if the proportional strategy profile is a subgame perfect equilibrium.
 Mutatis mutandis, the rest of the model remains the same as the model presented in section~\ref{sec:model}.

-The following proposition extends Proposition~\ref{proposition1} to the case with variable budgets.
-Its proof echoes the one of Proposition~\ref{proposition1}, and hence it is not reproduced.

-\begin{prop} For any contest success function \`a la Skaperdas (A1--A6), for any $m \geq 4$ number of battles and any $n\geq 2$ players, there exists a dynamic contest with variable budgets, where players maximize their probability of winning, for which proportionality fails. \end{prop}

-We now state our last main result, which extends Theorem~\ref{thm2} to the case with variable budgets and general contest success functions.
+We now state our second main result, which extends Theorem~\ref{thm2} to the case with variable budgets and more general contest success functions.

+\begin{myth}[General existence and characterization] For any $n$-player dynamic contest with variable budgets, the following proportional strategy profile, $\sigma$, is a subgame perfect equilibrium.
+For any $t$, for any nonterminal history $h^{t-1}\in H-\overline{H}$, and for any player $i$,

-\begin{myth} For any dynamic contest with variable budgets where players maximize the expected value of the battles, the dynamic contest satisfies proportionality. \end{myth} \begin{proof} First, we show that a strategy profile $\sigma^* \in \Sigma$ that satisfies proportionality in the dynamic contest is a Nash equilibrium by proving that for any player $i$ a strategy $\sigma_i \in \Sigma_i$ is a best response to $\sigma^{*}_{-i}$ whenever $\sigma_i = \sigma^*_i$ with fixed budgets, and then we extend this result to contests with variable budgets.
+\end{myth} \begin{proof} First, we show that a proportional strategy profile $\sigma^* \in \Sigma$ in the dynamic contest is a Nash equilibrium by proving that for any player $i$ a strategy $\sigma_i \in \Sigma_i$ is a best response to $\sigma^{*}_{-i}$ whenever $\sigma_i = \sigma^*_i$ with fixed budgets, and then we extend this result to contests with variable budgets.
 Let $w$ be the spending sequence associated with $(\sigma_i, \sigma^*_{-i})$ and $w_{-i}=(w^t_{-i})_{t\leq m}$ denote the spending sequence excluding player $i$, where for all $t$, $w^t_{-i}=(w^t_1,\ldots,w^t_{i-1}, w^t_{i+1}, \ldots, w^t_n)$. \footnote{To be sure, one may condition his strategy on the winners of the previous battles and also on the previous battle spendings.
-However, without loss of generality, we can confine attention to the spending sequence, $w$, that is associated with the given strategy profile, because the utility received from the previous battles does not affect the utility that can be received from the remaining ones as the utility function is additive.
-This is, of course, not true under winning probability maximization because winning a battle alters the ways in which the dynamic contest can be won.} We show that
+However, without loss of generality, we can confine attention to the spending sequence, $w$, that is associated with the given strategy profile, because the payoff received from the previous battles does not affect the payoff that can be received from the remaining ones as the payoff function is additive.} We show that

 that is, player $i$'s best response to $\sigma^*_{-i}$ associated with $w_{-i}$ is $\sigma_i$ associated with $w_i$.
-Given that all players but $i$ follow the spending sequence $w_{-i}$, player $i$'s expected value from a $1$-value battle $t_1$ for any $w_{i}^{t_1}$, which we treat as a variable, is given by
+Given that all players but $i$ follow the spending sequence $w_{-i}$, player $i$'s expected prize from a $1$-prize battle $t_1$ for any $w_{i}^{t_1}$, which we treat as a variable, is given by

 Differentiating (\ref{eq:one-vote}) with respect to $w_{i}^{t_1}$ gives